genshi997/genshi997.github.io/index.md

 ## About Me

 I’m **Gen Shi**, a Ph.D. candidate at Beihang University, advised by Prof. Jie Tian.
-I received my M.Sc. degree from Beijing Institute of Technology in 2022, and the B.Eng. degree from Wuhan University of Technology in 2019.
+I received my M.Eng. degree from Beijing Institute of Technology in 2022, and the B.Eng. degree from Wuhan University of Technology in 2019.

 ## Research Interests